FAQ for NSL and Globalstar

 - Who is NearSpace Launch Inc. (NSL)?

 NearSpace Launch Inc. is an innovative producer of affordable Globalstar radios and complete CubeSats and ThinSat satellite buses.
-We were the first to pioneer Globalstar radios in orbit back in 2013.
+We were the first to pioneer the use of Globalstar radios in orbit back in 2013.
 Customers around the world include those in industries such as government (AFRL, NASA, DOD), education (CU, BU, NNU, others) and industry (Millennium, NanoRacks, NovaWurks).
 We are the only certified provider for Globalstar radios: flight approved, fight quality assembled, and extensively tested in space.

 - How did NearSpace Launch and Globalstar partnership start?